Around the Fur: Critical reception

 The album generally received positive reviews from music critics.
-Greg Corrao of CMJ New Music Monthly remarked in November 1997, "this hard-hitting noise-fest finds the band once again furthering the cause of riff-heavy, bludgeoning rock also championed by the likes of Soundgarden, Helmet and Kyuss", further adding that, "those heavy sensibilities are paired with vocalist Chino Moreno's yearning whine, allowing the band to create [their] own kind of sub-metal."
-He concluded his review by asserting that, "with Around the Fur, Deftones have carved out their own place in heavy music's hard beaten path toward the year 2000."
+Greg Corrao of CMJ New Music Monthly remarked in November 1997, "This hard-hitting noise-fest finds the band once again furthering the cause of riff-heavy, bludgeoning rock also championed by the likes of Soundgarden, Helmet and Kyuss", further adding that, "Those heavy sensibilities are paired with vocalist Chino Moreno's yearning whine, allowing the band to create [their] own kind of sub-metal."
+He concluded his review by asserting that, "With Around the Fur, Deftones have carved out their own place in heavy music's hard beaten path toward the year 2000."
 In a retrospective review, AllMusic critic Stephen Thomas Erlewine wrote: "Deftones tap into the same alternative metal vibe as Korn and L7, and while they don't have catchy riffs or a fully developed sound, Around the Fur suggests they're about to come into their own".
 James P. Wisdom of Pitchfork described the songs from the album as "intense, harsh tunes", while Punknews.org thought that the album "showcased a band aware of their flaws, structure and lyrical approach, and thus achieved an overall great improvement in said areas".
 Robert Christgau was less receptive, dismissing it as a "dud".

-In 2015, critic Saby Reyes-Kulkarni of Diffuser stated that "[o]n their landmark second album, Deftones infused elements of new wave and shoegaze to define their future direction.
+In 2015, the critic Saby Reyes-Kulkarni of Diffuser stated that "[o]n their landmark second album, Deftones infused elements of new wave and shoegaze to define their future direction.
 Alt-metal would never be the same."
 Reyes-Kulkarni observed that the album "captures the first full blossoming of the duality that has come to define the Sacramento quintet's musical identity" and "set a new standard for '90s alt-metal and opened doors to what's possible when bands find the motivation to get heavy away from the brutish impulses that typically drive aggressive music."
-He further noted that, while the album "sounds undeniably thicker and heavier" than the band's debut album Adrenaline, Chino Moreno's new wave and post-punk influences became increasingly evident: "On Around the Fur, Moreno's love of new wave groups like Depeche Mode and The Cure began to rear its head in earnest."
+He further noted that, while the album "sounds undeniably thicker and heavier" than the band's debut album Adrenaline, Chino Moreno's new wave and post-punk influences became increasingly evident: "On Around the Fur, Moreno's love of new wave groups like Depeche Mode and the Cure began to rear its head in earnest."

-Louder Sound included it as one of the ten best albums released in 1997.
+At the 1998 Kerrang!
+Awards, Around the Fur won the award for "Best Album".
+Metal Hammer included it as one of the ten best albums released in 1997.
 They also listed it as being one of the best metal albums released between 1996 and 1997.
-When Consequence of Sound ranked the eight albums Deftones had released as of May 2020, Around the Fur was placed at number four.
+In 2017, Loudwire named it as the third best hard rock album of 1997.
+When Kerrang! ranked the eight albums Deftones had released as of May 2020, Around the Fur was placed at number four.

+In 2021, Moreno said that Around The Fur is his favorite Deftones album.